 - You can use any mixture of nuts.
-Use all pecans or all walnuts, or use almonds, macadamia nuts, pistachios, etc. Almonds to be a bit too crunchy for the kids.
-So, you may want to avoid those, or just crush them up a bit before making them into bars.
+Use all pecans or all walnuts, or use almonds, macadamia nuts, pistachios, etc. Almonds may be a bit too crunchy for the kids.
+So you may want to avoid those, or just crush them up a bit before making them into bars.

 - These store well in the freezer.

 Amount Per Serving: Calories: 322Total Fat: 20gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 10mgSodium: 100mgCarbohydrates: 37gFiber: 4gSugar: 27gProtein: 4g

 Pin It For Later